(No ratings)

 Heart valve problems can happen in any one of the the heart's four valves that keep blood flowing where it needs to go.
 Babies can be born with problems in their heart valves, or valves can be damaged by infections.
 The valves can stiffen and become less mobile, or they can stop closing properly and 'leak' when the heart beats.
 Valve problems can usually be repaired surgically.

-Dr. Tarek Hamad Soliman Salman, MD graduated from Ohio State University College of Medicine in 2009.
-He completed residency at Elmhurst Hospital Center.
-He is certified by the American Board of Pediatrics - Pediatrics and has a state license in California.
+Dr. Tarek Hamad Soliman Salman, MD graduated from Ain Shams University Faculty of Medicine.
+He completed residency at Mount Sinai Beth Israel.
+He is certified by the Certification: American Board of Pediatrics and has a state license in Louisiana.

-Medical School: Ohio State University College of Medicine (2009)
+Medical School: Ain Shams University Faculty of Medicine

 Dr. Tarek Hamad Soliman Salman, MD is associated with these hospitals and organizations: